NGRP/node-red-contrib-viseo/node-red-contrib-ms-graph/README.md

 # Node-RED

-Performs an OAuth2 Authentication with [Microsoft Graph](https://developer.microsoft.com/en-us/graph), and then uses the API such as Excel.
+Microsoft Graph nodes: authentication and Excel.

 This node is part of project [node-red-contrib-viseo](https://github.com/NGRP/node-red-contrib-viseo) powered by [VISEO](http://www.viseo.com) Technologies.
 Please find the node documentation in the Node-RED info tab.